-If you have a yard or garden and are considering adding a decorative goldfish pond to it, one of the first considerations to bear in mind is where your pond should be situated.
+If you have a yard or garden, and wish to add a decorative pond, one of the first things you must consider is where to place it.

 Light and shade

 The key to owning a successful pond is understanding how to maintain a balanced ecosystem.

 The first and most important part of the ecosystem is sunlight, as this feeds the plant life, algae and bacteria, which are vital to keeping your pond healthy and water quality sound.